ITCODEHELP/typescript/README.md

 ## Libraries

-Use Step [Initialization](#initialization) so that the Jupita Agent Web SDK is available within the scope of the project.
+Use Step [Initialization](#initialization) so that the Jupita Web SDK is available within the scope of the project.

 ## Classes

-The available product under this SDK is Jupita Agent.
-You may construct Jupita Agent by the public constructor and pass the two required parameters:
+The available product under this SDK is Jupita.
+You may construct Jupita by the public constructor and pass the two required parameters:

 - Your authentication token,
-- Your `agentId`.
+- Your `touchpointId`.

 Then, [initialize](#initialization).